CSU-ULMS/CSU-Alma-Letters/README.md

 and makes you wonder if the application code is written using the same amount of carelessness.
 Hopefully not.

+### Letters Customizations

+The XLST/Letters task force determined that only letters sent to patrons would be customized at implementation.

 ### Letters usage

 Some letters are used much more than others, and should be prioritized.
 A sample